emiivo/metagenomic-workflow/README.md

 - Your Galaxy password during the upload_to_ftp step.
 - The databases to use for taxonomy (Viral, Bacteria, Plasmid, Archaea).

-## Running the Workflow

-To run everything:

-make

 ## Makefile Targets

 ### Full Workflow